simonsarris/site-simonsarris/src/markdown-pages/index.md

 Some highlights:

-[In Praise of the Gods: What the Rationalistic World Forgot](https://simonsarris.substack.com/p/in-praise-of-the-gods) (Jul 20 2020), *the stupor of rationality • stories, building intuition • alchemy, building process • religion, building wonder* — I explain my distaste for rationalism, how to build your intuition, why I call myself an alchemist, and how I think about religion.
+[In Praise of the Gods: What the Rationalistic World Forgot](https://simonsarris.substack.com/p/in-praise-of-the-gods) (Jul 20 2020), *the stupor of rationality • stories, building intuition • alchemy, building process • religion, building wonder* — Why rationalism is overdone, how to build your intuition, why I call myself an alchemist, and how I think about religion.

+[Long Distance Thinking](https://simonsarris.substack.com/p/long-distance-thinking) (Jan 13 2022), True things are disclosed slowly.

+[The Most Precious Resource is Agency](https://simonsarris.substack.com/p/the-most-precious-resource-is-agency) (June 30 2021), The world is a very malleable place.

 [Are We Still Thinking?](https://simonsarris.substack.com/p/are-we-still-thinking) (Jan 18 2021)